 - The options, menus and settings can be fiddly to change

-Here are some of our tips that give the best pole dancing photos in our experience:
+Here are some of our tips that give the best pole dancing pictures in our experience:

 Use the Back Camera, Not the Front!